Save Your Ash Trees Before It’s Too Late

 And because it’s injected directly into the tree, there’s no spraying involved so you don’t have to worry about air-borne insecticide affecting your family, pets, or neighbors.

-So if you have ash trees, give us a call to have Barts Tree Service Licensed Arborists come and assess your ash trees for EAB.
+So if you have ash trees, give us a call to have one of the Barts Tree Service Licensed Arborists assess your ash trees for EAB.
 And if you’re not sure what kinds of trees you have, we’ll happily take a look and identify them for you.